verbb/formie/docs/get-started/configuration.md

 - `useQueueForIntegrations` sends integrations through Craft’s queue.
 This is recommended for production sites so form submissions are not slowed down by third-party APIs.
 - `queuePriority` sets the Craft queue priority for notification and integration jobs.
 - `redirectUri` overrides the OAuth redirect URI for integration connections.
 When omitted, Formie uses an action URL (`actions/formie/integrations/callback`).
 Environment variables are supported.
+- `paymentWebhookProxyUrl` controls the dev-mode proxy used for payment webhook and return URLs (for example Mollie webhooks and redirect status pages).
+When omitted in dev mode, Formie uses `https://proxy.verbb.io?return=...`.
+Set to a custom base URL to use your own tunnel/proxy, or set to an empty string to disable the proxy and use local URLs directly.
+Ignored when Craft dev mode is off.
+Environment variables are supported.
 - `setOnlyCurrentPagePayload` limits multi-page form payloads to the current page when processing a page request.
 - `submissionsBehaviour` controls which submissions are saved.
 The default is `all`.
 - `submissionStateRetentionDays` sets how long incomplete submission state can be kept for save-and-resume and front-end submission state.